 Understanding Your Care Team has been co-developed with caregivers to help caregivers and patients understand the various types of providers that may be on their care team and their respective roles.

 In an effort to universally recognize caregivers, The Change Foundation has developed a logo that can be used across initiatives that focus on caregivers.
-For example, the logo is being used in conjunction with the Caregiver.
+For example, the logo is being used in conjunction with the Caregiver ID.

-Recognizing that families and caregivers are an integral part of the collaborative care team, the Caregiver Identification (ID) program was designed to formally identify caregivers within care settings and facilitate their participation and role as members of the care team.
+Recognizing that families and caregivers are an integral part of the collaborative care team, the Caregiver ID initiative was designed to formally identify caregivers within care settings and facilitate their participation and role as members of the care team.

 Organizations looking to engage and improve caregiver experience in their care settings can adopt a caregiver friendly framework and outline the rights of caregivers.
 Both tools inform staff, providers, patients and caregivers that caregivers are visible, and valuable, members of the care team.